Tadelakt Application & Maintenance

 Caring for your Tadelakt

-You will need marseille soap or olive soap, a spray bottle, squeegee and soft cloths.
+You will need Marseille Soap, a spray bottle or bucket and cloth, squeegee and soft cloths.

 Using the soap solution described below, spray onto the surface and rub in with a soft cloth.
 When dry, buff with a dry soft cloth.

 In the areas where water droplets are most concentrated, remove these with a good quality squeegee after each use.
-Then the soap solution should be used as above once every six weeks.
+Marseille Soap solution should be used for periodic cleaning or more frequently in hard water areas.

 Cut out damaged part with a sharp knife or sand down, then repair with original material.
 If a shallower repair is required, the Tadelakt powder can be sieved through a fine mesh, such as a tea strainer.
 This will remove larger bits of grit from the Tadelakt and allow a smoother paste to be made when adding water, whilst retaining the original colour.